 The story of the people who built and lived in the 1835 Sharp-Hopper Log Cabin which stands at 400 E. Mechanic in Harrisonville tells much about life in early Cass County.
-The cabin is open for tours by contacting Cass County Historical Society at 816-380-4396 or email@example.com
+The cabin is open for tours by contacting the Cass County Historical Society at 816-380-4396 or firstname.lastname@example.org.

-he history of the Sharp-Hopper Log Cabin captures the essence of the self-reliant, rugged pioneers who settled the area now known as Cass County when it was the western edge of the frontier.
+The history of the Sharp-Hopper Log Cabin captures the essence of the self-reliant, rugged pioneers who settled the area now known as Cass County when it was the western edge of the frontier.
 In the early 1830s, the land was pristine and bountiful, overflowing with wild game, well-watered with a blend of timber and prairie.
 The land called to many back East as a Promised Land of milk and honey.

 When Missouri entered the Union as a state in 1821, this land was still owned by the Osage Indians.
 Following the Osage Treaty in 1825, this strip along the western border of Missouri became available for purchase.
 White settlers streamed into the area creating Jackson County in 1826 with its county seat in Independence in 1827.